justinleetyler/justinleetyler.github.io/catalog.md

 > NOTE: summaries are in reverse order. -- The uk stared firing missles at the cynet. -s -- The cygent takes off. -s -- The ship travels from one parallel universe to another. -f -- Mr. Day gives a book and says to disceminate. -s -- Minal and jakes spend the night in Cygent. -s -- “Can’t be bothered with all the academia bullshit,” says Minal.
 “Corporate bullshit’s worse.
 Port State Control pays well.
 It’s a good life.” -q -- Mr. Day announces tgat he wants a trade deal. -s

 ### 3022
-Bradford, William. -- Bradford's history 'Of Plimoth plantation' / Printed under the direction of the Secretary of the Commonwealth, by order of the General Court. -- Computer data (1 file : 689 kb). -- Boston : Wright and Potter, 1898. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3022 -- DDC 974.4
+Bradford, William. -- Bradford's history 'Of Plimoth plantation' / Printed under the direction of the Secretary of the Commonwealth, by order of the General Court. -- Computer data (1 file : 689 kb). -- Boston : Wright and Potter, 1898.. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3022 -- DDC 974.4

 ### braun2011
 Braun, Evan. -- The book of creation / by Evan Braun and Clint Byars. -- [S.n.], c2011. -- Title from title page viewed Dec.
 5, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B006O9OJ6M). -- AISN: B006O9OJ6M. -- DDC 813.